-- Be aware of and comply with fishing regulations. - Respect the rights of other anglers and users. - Carefully return undersized, protected or unwanted - Fish species and other organisms must not be
+- Be aware of and comply with fishing regulations. - Respect the rights of other anglers and users. - Protect the environment. - Carefully return undersized, protected or unwanted

 CONTACT DETAILS

 17 Back River Road, New Norfolk, 7140 Ph: 1300 INFISH www.ifs.tas.gov.au